Red flags & The Abuse Cycle

 Not everyone’s abusive situation is the same.
 You may not feel safe ending the cycle of abuse on your own, and that’s OK.
 You’re not alone and help is available - reach out to 1800 Respect (1800 737 732) for excellent resources and support to help you make the right options to keep you safe and find the strength to remove yourself from a situation you do NOT deserve.

-If you’re living with anxiety or depression, getting support may be essential.
+If you’re living with anxiety or depression, trauma and/or PTSD, getting support may be essential.
 Seek help from the experts.
 Get a mental health plan from your GP if you need financial assistance to access reduced fees for psychologists who are well trained in trauma.

 If you need to get access to separation support, reach out to Separation Support Network who have many clients across Australia seeking affordable and emotionally supportive guidance through the process, at a more affordable rate. www.separationsupportnetwork.com